Subscribe today to get 3 free articles per month

 Dînette Bardèz

-A Levantine snack bar in Mile End honouring the cuisine of the Armenian diaspora.
+A Levantine snack bar in the Mile End honouring the cuisine of the Armenian diaspora.
 The menu reads like a greatest hits of Mediterranean comfort: chicken burger with tahini and sumac, kafta burger with lamb meatball and beef, manakeesh sandwich with za'atar and cheese, macarona béchamel with lightly spiced ground beef.
 Sides include beurek with phyllo and cheese blend, batata harra, tabbouleh with parsley and bulgur, toum.

 Desserts lean into the sweet stuff: baklava cheesecake, biscuit du moment with chocolate shavings and pistachio cream.